JFrogChina/jfrog-poc-samples/README.md

-# 🏗️ JFrog SaaS Trial Workshop Guide
+# 🏗️ JFrog SaaS Trial Workshop Guide - Basic Maven build and Xray scanning

 Welcome to the JFrog SaaS Trial Workshop! 🎓 This guide will help you get started with JFrog SaaS, set up your trial environment, and practice building a Maven project using our GitHub sample repository.